Moonflower-Mods/allium/README.md

 # Allium
-Lua mod loader for Java Minecraft.
+Lua script loader & toolchain for Java Minecraft.

-Currently, only functioning and in development in fabric, but should (in theory) be portable to forge.
+Currently, only functioning and in development in fabric, with the intent of supporting forge/quilt later on down the road.

-Lua mods are stored in a directory named `allium` in the game directory root.
+Lua scripts are stored in a directory named `allium` in the game directory root.

 ## Demo
 This is the test script I'm using, if you'd like to play/develop with Allium for yourself.